-You may end up eating a smaller pie, but it’s better to than fighting the big competitors for a share of the big round pie.
-Locate that big market, and don’t just stop there; go further and try to take over other little sub-niche around it.
+You may end up eating a smaller pie, but it’s better than fighting the big competitors for a small share of a big pie.
+Locate that big market, and don’t just stop there; go further and try to take over other little sub-niche markets around it.

 19. Focus More on Innovation

 Brands die when they stop innovating.
-Some create epic products that go viral and then go to rest on the success of just that product.
+Some create epic products that go viral and then go to rest on the success of that product alone.
 Business has no resting place.
 Innovating in business is simply striving to outwork and outperform your previous products.

-Check your services and compare them with that of your competitors.
-If they’re literally on same page, what you need do is heighten the services and surpass them at something.
+Compare your services with those of your competitors.
+If they’re literally on same page, you need to heighten your services and outdo them.

-Don’t stop there, compare your products to that of your competitors and check if you’re on same page with them.
-Your goal is to increase and be above them in something.
+Don’t stop there.
+Also compare your products to those of your competitors, and see if you’re on same page with them.
+Your goal is to outrank them.

 20. Create a Best-in-Class In-Store Experience

-Much like your website is one of the first impressions your potential customers will have of your businesses online, your storefront and experience is what potential customers will see when they are driving or walking past.
-A few tips for creating a great in-store experience and storefront that will get people to want to come in and browse include:
+Much like your website is one of the first impressions your potential customers will have of your businesses online, your storefront experience is what potential customers will see when they are driving or walking past.
+Here are a few tips for creating a great in-store experience and storefront that will get people to want to come in and browse: